A SwiftUI Example Tutorial

 .rotationEffect(.degrees(rotation))

-Note that since we are simply reading the value assigned to the rotation state property, as opposed to establishing a binding, the property name is not prefixed with the ‘$’ sign notation.
+Note that since we are simply reading the value assigned to the rotation state property, instead of establishing a binding, the property name is not prefixed with the ‘$’ sign notation.

 Next, add an animation modifier to the Text view to animate the rotation over 5 seconds using the Ease In Out effect: